MayStepanyan/clip-dashboard/README.md

-# clip-api
+# CLIP-dashboard
-An API to communicate with OpenAI CLIP model
+A simple dashboard to communicate with OpenAI CLIP model